coraliegrobel/ada-2021-project-sv4ever/README.md

 We started by cleaning the data by removing rows containing missing values on mandatory features for our study, like the speaker's identity and gender.
 We also checked that there were no duplicate data (no duplicate quotes in _Quotebank_ and speaker id in _Wikidata_).
 Then, only the quotes where the speaker's probability was greater than 0.5 in _Quotebank_ were kept.

 Then, we did some exploratory data analysis, at first on the distribution of genders and then on the language of the quotes.
 We observed a vast distribution of 31 genders.
-Still, to simplify our study, we only kept the "female" and "male" genders, the others representing less than 0.03% of the data.
+Still, to simplify our study, we only kept the `female` and `male` genders, the others representing less than 0.03% of the data.
 Concerning the language of the quotes, we found that some quotes are not in English.
 Only English quotes were kept.

 2. #### Creation of our sub data frames

 We now created two data frames: one for all professional fields and one containing speakers' background information.

 In order to do that, we had to merge _Quotebank_ and _Wikidata_.
-We merged on the ‘label’ for _Wikidata_ and ‘speaker’ in _Quotebank_.
+We merged on the `label` for _Wikidata_ and `speaker` in _Quotebank_.
 Since speakers can have the same name, we had the condition that the id of the speaker, which is unique, should be the first one in the potential speaker for the quotes (‘Qids’).

 To be able to avoid the bias of different backgrounds between males and females, we sub-divided our data into 4 professional fields: artists, scientists, economists, and politicians.
 To achieve the separation, we searched for the speaker’s occupation of each quote with the help of _Wikidata_, then hand-picked fields' professions and returned them in separate pickle files for each field.